sillyfunnypedro/5310-normal-map/part1/README.md

 6. Also understand you can print out the values and compare them with what you see in the actual .obj file (open up the .obj in a text editor).
 	- Also, as demonstrated in the first portion of this readme, defining a custom vertexData struct and overloading the operator== can be useful for testing for equality when determining whether or not you need to create a new index, or can otherwise reuse one.

+### ModelGL.test.ts
+I have provided the unit tests that i used to write my code.
+YOu can use these unit tests to guide your development or you can write your own should you want.

 ### Loading your own models for this assignment

 It is totally fine to provide your own school appropriate Textured 3D .obj files for this assignment.
 Some notes that may save you time debugging: